UnorthodoxThing/Tournament-project/README.md

  571 | Princess Celestia |          0 | (571,0)     |              0
  572 | Princess Luna     |          0 | (572,0)     |              0
 (8 rows)
-'''
+'
+---
 Tournament program can be reached at:

 Voice: n/a
 Web site: n/a
 E-mail: unorthodoxthing@gmail.com

-Copyright 2016
+_Copyright 2016
 Copyright for educational purposes from Udacity as Intro To Programming - Exracurricular Back-End Developer: Tournament Results Project
-All other brand and product names are trademarks or registered
+All other brand and product names are trademarks or registered_